 Final word: don't be Mickey

 The tools you adopt today will define your operations tomorrow.
-When it comes to AI in RevOps, the stakes are high, and the messes are real if you scale without intention.
+When it comes to AI automation for RevOps, the stakes are high, and the messes are real if you scale without intention.

 So, before you cast the next spell: